 This page describes the core concepts used throughout Data Connection.

 A source is set up based on a particular connector (also referred to as a source type).
 A broad range of connectors are available in the Palantir platform, designed to support the most common data systems across organizations.
-Depending on the connector and runtime selected, different capabilities may be available.
+Depending on the connector and worker selected, different capabilities may be available.

 For systems without a dedicated connector, the generic connector or REST API source may be used with code-based connectivity options such as external transforms, external functions, and compute modules.

 A credential is a secret value that is required to access a particular system; that is, credentials are used for authentication.
 Credentials can be passwords, tokens, API keys, or other secret values.
 In the Palantir platform, all credentials are encrypted and stored securely.
-Depending on the runtime, secrets may be stored locally on a Data Connection agent, or directly in the platform.
+Depending on the worker, secrets may be stored locally on a Data Connection agent, or directly in the platform.

 Some sources are able to authenticate without storing any secrets, such as when using OpenID connect, outbound applications, or a cloud identity.